unmango/go/README.md

 obs.OnComplete()
 ```

-## Inspiration
+## References

-I stand on the shoulders of giants.
 A lot of this is inspired by the works of others, be sure to check out these repos as well.
-(They're much smarter than me)
+They're much more interesting than anything you'll find here.

 <https://github.com/fogfish/golem>